Eccles, Greater Manchester: Public services

 Eccles became the first municipal corporation in England to operate a motorised fire engine in 1901.
 It was supplied to Eccles Corporation by a local firm, the Protector Lamp and Lighting Co., also known for manufacturing Miners' Safety Lamps.
 Barton Aerodrome, the first municipal aerodrome in the UK to be licensed by the Air Ministry, was opened on 29 January 1930 on a site at Barton-on-the-Moss.

 The first Power Station in Eccles was built along Cawdor Street, and opened on 14 December 1896 by Alderman W. D. Kendall.
 The second and much larger Barton Power Station was built in 1920 alongside the Manchester Ship Canal and Bridgewater Canal.
 It was opened on 11 October 1923 by the Earl of Derby, and supplied electricity to Manchester and the South East Lancashire Electricity District.
 It ceased generation in March 1974, operating from thereon only as a switching station, and was demolished in June 1979.

 Salford Royal hospital opened in 1882 as the Salford Union Infirmary, a hospital for sick paupers, in association with the union workhouse.
 It was later renamed as Hope Hospital, taking the name of the nearby medieval Hope Hall, demolished in 1956.
 The hospital was given its current name in 2007.

 Notable people

-Edward Potts was a renowned architect born on 2 March 1839 in Bury.
-He moved to Oldham and designed many of the town's mills and was ranked with P. S. Stott as the greatest mill architect of Victorian Lancashire.
+Edward Potts (1839–1909) was a renowned architect born in Bury.
+He moved to Oldham and designed many of the town's mills and was ranked with Philip Sidney Stott as the greatest mill architect of Victorian Lancashire.
 He moved to Eccles in 1891 and was responsible for the design of the town's library.
 He was a Liberal member of the borough council from 1902 to 1905, the first chairman of the town's library committee (1904), and a Justice of the Peace in 1906.
 He inaugurated popular Saturday-night concerts during the winter months and, keen to reduce the incidence of infant mortality, gave a sovereign to the mother of every child who reached the age of one.
-He died on 15 April 1909 and was buried at Chadderton Cemetery.
+He died in 1909 and was buried at Chadderton Cemetery.

-The hymn-writer William Cooke was born in Eccles in 1821.

-The humanitarian aid worker Alan Henning was from Eccles before he was murdered by Jihadi John.

-Dr Anthony Thomas Kerigan (b 1945) moved to Canada and provided 5 decades of medical support to the Southern Ontario Region.
-His medical and palliative work paved the way for 1000s of patients to receive care, they would have not otherwise have received.